phanikolla/GenAI_Projects/Knowledgebase_Project/README.md

 - Integration with existing LMS platforms
 - Multi-language support
 - Advanced analytics dashboard for learning progress

-## Contributing

-We welcome contributions to improve the L&D app.
-Please follow these steps:
-1. Fork the repository
-2. Create a new branch
-3. Make your changes and commit them
-4. Push to your fork and submit a pull request
+- Mobile application for on-the-go learning

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For any queries or suggestions, please open an issue or contact [Phani Kumar](mailto:pkkolla24@gmail.com).

----

-Last updated: March 20, 2025